David Perry (politician)

-David G. Perry (born July 31, 1952, in Oak Hill, West Virginia) is an American politician and a Democratic member of the West Virginia House of Delegates representing District 32 since January 12, 2013.
+David G. Perry (born July 31, 1952) is an American politician who was a Democratic member of the West Virginia House of Delegates representing District 32 from January 12, 2013 to 2016.
 Perry served consecutively from January 2001 until January 2013 in a District 29 seat.

 Education

 Perry earned his AS from Beckley Junior College and his BA and MA from Marshall University.